 Three other books are written by historians.
 They make us step out of imperial palaces and see the life of people.
-Those books will help you understand (or at least, to reflect about) what was happening in Russia in 1916-1918.
-Was it possible to save the family of the last Russia Emperor?
+Those books will help you understand (or at least, reflect on) what was happening in Russia in 1916-1918.
+Was it possible to save the family of the last Russian Emperor?
 How was the life of the Romanovs who could escape from the Bolsheviks?

 The story of the last Russian tsar would not be complete without the history of Grigory Rasputin.
 Historians still can not decide for sure about the role of Rasputin and his intentions.